MHaringa/insurancerating/docs/reference/construct_tariff_classes.md

 Evolutionary trees (via
 [`evtree::evtree()`](https://rdrr.io/pkg/evtree/man/evtree.html)) are
-used as a technique to bin the fitted GAM object into risk-homogeneous categories.
-This method is based on the work by Henckaerts et al.
+used as a technique to bin the fitted GAM object into candidate tariff classes.
+This method is based on the work by Henckaerts et al. (2018).
-(2018).
 See Grubinger et al. (2014) for details on the parameters controlling the evtree fit.

 ## References